 Q2: How do you align AI initiatives with business outcomes?

 Ans: I work closely with leadership teams to understand their objectives.
 Each AI project is mapped to a business KPI such as revenue improvement, cost reduction, efficiency, or customer satisfaction.
-I also define milestones and success metrics that are easy for both technical and non-technical teams to track.
+This ensures a strong AI business alignment strategy.

 Team Management and Leadership